eap-pegasus-team/aranthia/README.md

-# aranthia
+# Chronicles of Aranthia: Cloudreign Academy

-Chronicles of Aranthia: Cloudreign Academy
+A game written in Godot4 as part of the EAP Game development program.